anyswap/Anyswap-FAQ/General Questions.rst

 What are the current rewards for liquidity provision and swapping?
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-The current (starting 22/12/2020 1000 GMT) daily split of liquidity ANY rewards between the blockchains is as follows, including some additional promotional rewards :-
+The current (starting 08/01/2021 1200 GMT) daily split of liquidity ANY rewards between the blockchains is as follows, including some additional promotional rewards :-

+Rewards update, start from Jan.8th 12:00 GMT

-Fusion 17,985 ANY LP 50%, SWAP 50%
+Fusion 12,370 ANY LP Farming 50%, SWAP 50%

 Ethereum 5,610 ANY LP 100%

-BSC 2,805 ANY SWAP (ANY/BNB 50%, anyUSDT/BNB 50%)
+BSC 5,610 ANY LP Farming 50%, SWAP 50% (ANY/BNB 50%, anyUSDT/BNB 50%)

 Fantom 3,300 ANY LP 50%, SWAP 50%(ANY/FTM 50%, anyUSDT/FTM 50%)

-HuobiChain 5,610 ANY LP Farming 100%
+HuobiChain 8,420 ANY LP Farming 100%

 ANY Staking 990 ANY

 Total: 36,300 ANY/day